maxmiliano/maxmiliano.github.io/_posts/2022-12-20-get-started-with-ruby-on-rails.md

 $ rails new travel-app
 ~~~

-This will create a new Rails project called "travel-app" in a new directory with the same name.
+This will create a new Rails project called `travel-app` in a new directory with the same name.

 Next, we'll need to create a database to store our data.
 In this example, we'll be using SQLite, which is a simple and easy-to-use database that comes pre-installed with Rails.
 To create the database, run the following command in your terminal: